Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 - Failed to properly track which items should be dequeued

-- In our merge function, we were trying to use sets to eliminate duplicate pointers, but Node objects can\'t be properly compared that way.
+- In our merge function, we were trying to use sets to eliminate duplicate pointers, but Node objects can't be properly compared that way.

 - After merging two versions, the pointers need to be reconstructed to maintain the correct linked structure.